 Private Therapy can be paid for a number of different ways.
 The most common is through your insurance.
 Each insurance company and each plan within that insurance company may or may not cover the therapies you need, your child’s diagnosis and/or where you’d like to receive services.
 This can be a frustrating process, but a great provider will be able to walk you through this process and provide you all the necessary information to help you maximize the benefits you may have through your insurance company to cover services.

 For many of us, the reality of high deductible insurance plans are unavoidable.
 Not to worry.
 There are a number of options for you to explore to help curb the cost of private therapy and get the additional services for your child.
 We offer multiple options to help reduce these costs.
 Therapy Care takes many insurances and has discounted cash pay packages, multiple services discount and offers 0% financing for 12 months through CareCredit.
-More information is available at https://www.therapycare.com/patient-information or call us at 630-761-0900.
+More information is available at https://therapycare.com/patient-information or call us at 630-761-0900 or Contact us Today At Batavia, IL Centre to schedule an Appointment..